ScottBarkman/vscode-djaneiro/README.md

 # Django snippets for Visual Studio Code
 A collection of snippets for django templates, models, views, fields & forms.
+Quit typing so much, will ya?

 Initially ported to vscode from [Djaneiro for Sublime Text 2/3](https://github.com/squ1b3r/Djaneiro)